njohnso6/nia_snakemake_class/04_scalability/A.md

 ## Profiles

+These are a game changer for Snakemake!

+I won't take you through a tour of the Dark Ages of Snakemake.
+Just trust me.

 It can get pretty pretty cumbersome to re-type all the parameters for snakemake.
 Snakemake profiles can set default values for command line parameters.
 A profile is a directory containing at a minimum a config.yaml with keys corresponding to command line flags.
 A profile specified by name on the command line is searched for in $HOME/.config/snakemake.
 Alternatively profiles can be specified by path:
 `snakemake --cores 8 --profile ~/snakemake_profile`